Cryptolens/docs/getting-started/pubkey.md

 In order to find your unique public key:

 1. In the menu in the right corner (with your name), select 'Security Settings'.
-2. Copy the entire public key and replace it with ours (in the `publicKey` variable).
+2. Copy the entire public key and replace it with yours (in the `publicKey` variable).

 <img src="/images/skm-pubkey.png" style="width:100%; max-width:651px;"/>